 Special Areas of Conservation (SAC) are designated to protect habitats and species listed on Annex I and Annex II of the European Habitats Directive.

 SACs with ‘marine components’ protect Habitats Directive (2009/147/EC) Annex I habitats and/or Annex II species associated with the marine environment.
 Marine component habitats range from coastal, intertidal habitats such as coastal lagoons and mudflats and sandflats, to subtidal and deep-sea habitats such as reefs.
 There are currently 115 SACs with marine components covering approximately 14% of UK waters.
-SACs with marine components are displayed on JNCC's MPA mapper, and a list of these sites, the habitats and species they protect and site boundaries is available on JNCC's Resource Hub.
+SACs with marine components are displayed on JNCC's MPA mapper, and a list of these sites, the habitats and species they protect, and the site boundaries, is available on JNCC's Resource Hub.

 In the offshore marine environment, SACs afford protection to Annex I Submarine structures made by leaking gases, Reefs and Sandbanks which are slightly covered by sea water all the time; and Annex II Harbour porpoise.

 JNCC is responsible for identifying and recommending SACs in the UK offshore marine area, which are designated under UK law through The Conservation of Offshore Marine Habitats and Species Regulations 2017.
 This includes waters beyond 12 nautical miles, within the Exclusive Economic Zone and the seabed within the UK Extended Continental Shelf claim.
 For areas within the UK Extended Continental Shelf claim but beyond the Exclusive Economic Zone, JNCC can recommend SACs for habitat features associated with the seabed only.

 There are currently 115 SACs with marine components in the UK, of which twenty-five fall partly or wholly within UK offshore waters.
 Collectively, SACs with marine components cover approximately 14% of the UK marine area.
 An overview of the SACs that fall partly or wholly in UK offshore waters are provided in the table below, with links to further information on individual sites and their protected features included.

 Marine SACs are identified and recommended on the basis of the selection criteria contained within the Habitats Directive Annex III, and EC Guidance on implementation of the Natura 2000 network in the marine environment.